Blog

 For operators running Oracle NetSuite, SuiteFleet connects directly without requiring an OTM deployment at all.
 The ready-made connector handles the full cycle: delivery order receipt, dispatch, live GPS tracking, and automatic POD return to Oracle.
 No middleware, no integration project.
 Two to four weeks to go live.

-What makes SuiteFleet different from every other platform on this list is its scope.
+What makes SuiteFleet different from every other Oracle TMS system on this list is its scope.
 The other seven platforms extend or replace Oracle's freight planning and carrier management capabilities.
 SuiteFleet operates one layer below that — at the point where a plan becomes a delivery, and a delivery becomes a confirmed, closed record in your Oracle system.

 Best fit: distribution operators, wholesalers, and last-mile fleets running Oracle OTM or NetSuite who need dispatch, driver tracking, and digital proof of delivery without replacing their TMS.